pjyi2147/new_minesweeper_server/README.md

 ## Usage

-Boost Library and CMAKE is needed to build this project.
+Boost Library and CMAKE are needed to build this project.